Curriculum Vitae (CV)

 Working Papers (Recent)

-- Employment dynamics and taxation in Norway, (Wiji Arulampalam and Andrea Papini), June 2017.
+- Tax progressivity and self-employment dynamics.
+(Wiji Arulampalam and Andrea Papini).
+June 2018.

 - Taxes and the location of targets. (with Michael Devereux and Federica Liberini), Feb 2017.
 [ESRC funded].